bibbox/bibbox-documentation/docs/user-guide.md

 #  BIBBOX user guide

+## First Time Login

+To login the first time user these credetials:

+* Username: **tempadmin**
+* Password: **tempadmin**

+Go to the **Users** tab and add a new admin user with a secure password.
+Logout and login angain as the new admin user, now you should delete the tempadmin user.

+Personalize the BIBBOX by editing:
+* The landing page (click on the BIBBOX icon on the top left corner to get to the landing page).
+* The contact page (click on Contacts on the bottom).
+* The partner page (click on Partners on the bottom).
+* The imprint page (click on Imprint on the bottom).

 ## User guide

 The first page of the BIBBOX shows you the landing page and give you the opportunity to sign in.